EPA designates PFOA and PFOS as hazardous substances under CERCLA

 WEF comment

-Water Environment Federation (WEF) stated in an April 19, 2024, press release that they applaud the EPA's effort to use the CERCLA regulation to hold PFOA and PFOS manufactured responsible for clean-up costs due to decades of PFAS production.
+Water Environment Federation (WEF) stated in an April 19, 2024, press release that it applauds the EPA’s effort to use the CERCLA regulation to hold PFOA and PFOS manufactured responsible for clean-up costs due to decades of PFAS production.

 “This will be an extremely costly and technically challenging undertaking.
 Though water utilities will play a central role in helping to remove PFAS from water and the environment, these utilities are passive receivers of PFAS, and their ratepayers should not be held responsible for PFAS-related costs,” said Aimeé Killeen, president of the Water Environment Federation, in the press release.

 “Unfortunately, the CERCLA statute has a flaw that directly and indirectly exposes utilities to potential liability and clean-up cost.
-While WEF appreciates the EPA’s inclusion of an enforcement discretion memo with the release of the CERCLA rule, we – and other national water associations – strongly urge Congress to pass a liability exemption for water utilities and all passive receivers of PFAS," said Killeen in the release.
+While WEF appreciates the EPA’s inclusion of an enforcement discretion memo with the release of the CERCLA rule, we — and other national water associations — strongly urge Congress to pass a liability exemption for water utilities and all passive receivers of PFAS,” Killeen added.

 NAWC comment